gorango/flowcraft/docs/guide/evaluators.md

 	evaluate: (expression: string, context: Record<string, any>) => any }
 ```
--   `expression`: The string to evaluate (e.g., `"result.output > 100"`).
+-   `expression`: The string to evaluate (e.g., `"result.output.status"` for `PropertyEvaluator` or `"result.output > 100"` for `UnsafeEvaluator`).
 -   `context`: A JavaScript object containing the data available to the expression (e.g., `result`, `context`).

 #### Example: Using `jsep` for Safe AST-Based Evaluation

 [jsep](https://www.npmjs.com/package/jsep) is a popular and secure JavaScript expression parser.
 It parses an expression into an Abstract Syntax Tree (AST) without executing it.
 You can then write a safe interpreter to walk the AST and evaluate it against your context.
+This is an alternative to `PropertyEvaluator` for more complex needs.

 Here is a conceptual example of how you might implement it: